Barnet Urban District: Creation

-Barnet Local Government District was created on 25 September 1863, after the town's ratepayers decided to adopt the Local Government Act 1858, and it was governed by a local board.
+Barnet Local Government District was created on 5 October 1863, after the town's ratepayers decided to adopt the Local Government Act 1858, and it was governed by a local board.
 Under the Public Health Act 1872 local government districts were also designated as urban sanitary districts.
-The Local Government Act 1894 reconstituted the area as an urban district with effect from 31 December 1894, and the local board was replaced by an elected Barnet Urban District Council.
+The Local Government Act 1894 (56 & 57 Vict. c.
+73) reconstituted the area as an urban district with effect from 31 December 1894, and the local board was replaced by an elected Barnet Urban District Council.
 The urban district was extended in 1905, 1914 and 1935.

 Civil parishes

 The district originally consisted of parts of the parishes of Chipping Barnet in Hertfordshire, and Monken Hadley and South Mimms in Middlesex.
 The Local Government Act 1888 adjusted the county boundaries in 1889, so that the entire district was in Hertfordshire; forming part of a long, thin protrusion into Middlesex surrounded by that county on two sides, to the north and south.

-The Local Government Act 1894 divided the urban district into three civil parishes:
+The Local Government Act 1894 (56 & 57 Vict. c.
+73) divided the urban district into three civil parishes: